Inna-B10/Shopping-Cart-NEXT/wwwroot/README.md

 ## TO DO

-- change email input type
+- [ ] change email input type
-- add validation of email and password user's input
+- [ ] add validation of email and password user's input
-- create confirmation email with link for new user
+- [ ] create confirmation email with link for new user
-- after registration/login:
+- [ ] after registration/login:
-  - check cookies, if exist Favorites and/or ShoppingCart insert them to DB and delete from cookies
+  - [ ] check cookies, if exist Favorites and/or ShoppingCart insert them to DB and delete from cookies
-  - change UserIcon to use first letters
+  - [x] change UserIcon to use first letters
-  - ?change FavoritesIcon, BugIcon, ShoppingCartIcon in userMenu and ProductCart
+  - [ ] change FavoritesIcon, ShoppingCartIcon in ProductCart
+- [ ] change ShoppingCartIcon when add/delete item from SC
-- in ShoppingCart, when place order, check if user_level!=0
+- [ ] in ShoppingCart, when place order, check if user_level!=0
+- [ ] coding userPassword with MD5 or scrypt/bcrypt